Marrakech With Kids: 17 Best Things To Do & Tips

 Jarjeer Mules

-If you love animals then you should pay a visit to Jarjeer mule and donkey refuge.
-The owners of this refuge have creates a safe space to save the working animals of Marrakech when they were no longer useful to their owners.
-Because, sadly, many animals are simply abandoned when they can no longer work but here, they’ve found a forever home.
-You can go to be with the animals, or to take a walk with them into the foothills.
-There’s no fee to visit however, any donations are welcomed by the team to help care for the animals.
+If you love animals then you should visit the Jarjeer donkey and mule refuge.
+The people that run this refuge have creates a safe haven that saves the animals working in Marrakech when they’re no longer able to be of any use to the owners.
+Because, sadly, many owners abandon their animals when they can’t work any longer, however here, the animals will find their forever home.
+You can choose to go be at one near the animals, or even take them walking into the foothills.
+Whilst it’s free of charge to visit however, all donations are welcomed by the team to help look after the animals.

 Head through the High Atlas Mountains to Ouarzazate which is the centre of the film industry in Morocco.
 There you can visit the Atlas Studios to see the sets of films such as Prince of Persia and Kingdon of Heaven.
 And then nearby is the ksar of Ait Benhaddou which is where both Gladiator and Games of Thrones were filmed.